deviatovae/quick-swipe-english/README.md

 - 🌐 **Web** (React/Vite): http://localhost:5173
 - 🔧 **API** (Fastify): http://localhost:3333
 - 🤖 **Telegram Bot**: Listens for Telegram events
+- `pnpm dev` also builds the shared database package and runs migrations (`drizzle:push`) so SQLite is ready automatically.

 Open `http://localhost:5173/` to use the quiz.